-TRIPs Agreement-this agreement provides safeguards and enforcement mechanism for IPRs among the contracting States.
-The TRIPs Agreement is an attempt to resolve the conflicts of developed, developing and least developed countries in the area of IPRs308.
+Agreement-this agreement TRIPs provides safeguards and enforcement mechanism for IPRs among the contracting States.
+The TRIPs Agreement is an attempt to resolve the conflicts of developed, developing and least developed countries in the area of IPRs313.
 This philosophy behind this law is to defend the ethical and commercial rights of the originators in their formations.
-This approach would ultimately promote fair competition in the interest of social uplift and economic development; on the other hand, both the consumers and the State would be ableto get benefits from technology and innovations309.
-It is notable that,the developing world has a great potential in certain areas of IPRs, as illustration, Pakistan has a great potential in sports goods, surgical instruments, handicrafts, traditional knowledge and conventional310 products.
+This approach would ultimately promote fair competition in the interest of social uplift and economic development; on the other hand, both the consumers and the State would be ableto get benefits from technology and innovations314.
+It is notable that,the developing world has a great potential in certain areas of IPRs, as illustration, Pakistan has a great potential in sports goods, surgical instruments, handicrafts, traditional knowledge conventional315 products.
 It can be argued that, there is an emergent need that the developing countries should move on towardsskilled and knowledge based economy for the purpose of enforcement of RTD.
-Therefore, in the light of the above said arguments, it can be idealized that TRIPs promotes the innovation and technology based knowledge for the mutual benefits and interests of manufacturers and consumers in the commercial field, equilibrium makes between rights responsibilities on both sides.
-Moreover, the TRIPsalso facilitate the public for access to the creation of the
+Therefore, in the light of the above said arguments, it can be idealized that TRIPs promotes the innovation and technology based knowledge for the mutual benefits and interests of manufacturers and consumers in the commercial field. equilibrium between rights makes responsibilities on both sides.
+Moreover, the TRIPsalso facilitate the public for access to the creation of the creators and acts as a catalyst for the RTD in the WTO

-308 Ibid, at 1176
+313 Ibid, at 1176